Richard Mason (novelist, born 1919): Career

-Mason wrote the first draft of the novel in Hong Kong in just three months in 1956, but upon returning to England he felt he had been too close to the material to judge it properly and put the manuscript away in a cabinet.
+Mason wrote the first draft of the novel in Hong Kong in three months in 1956, but upon returning to England he felt he had been too close to the material to judge it properly and put the manuscript away in a cabinet.
 Setting this draft behind him, he rewrote the entire novel from scratch over the course of a year.

-The primary setting is a hotel brothel called Nam Kok, based on the actual Luk Kwok hotel where Mason himself stayed at the suggestion of a friend.
+The primary setting is a hotel brothel called Nam Kok, based on the actual Luk Kwok hotel where Mason himself stayed.
 (The hotel has since been replaced by an upscale concrete and glass construction that bears no resemblance.)
-The novel's tremendous success owes much to keen psychological insight, a strength apparent in all of Mason's novels, deft and often touching characterization, and the unfolding of a love story that explores the many difficulties inherent in a relationship between a respectable British artist and a Hong Kong prostitute, forced into the trade from economic necessity.
+The novel's success owes much to psychological insight, a strength apparent in all of Mason's novels, deft and often touching characterisation, and a love story that explores the difficulties inherent in a relationship between a respectable British artist and a Hong Kong prostitute, forced into the trade from economic necessity.
 (China had been embroiled in a turbulent civil war compounded by Japanese invasion in the period immediately preceding the events of the novel.)
-The psychological pressures bearing upon the essentially conservative Suzie, and the social consequences for her lover Robert Lomax are particularly well developed.
-Mason, however, felt that the novel fell short of its full potential and would have been stronger had he explored more fully life as it was then being lived in Hong Kong.
+The psychological pressures bearing upon the essentially conservative Suzie, and the social consequences for her lover Robert Lomax, are particularly well developed.
+Mason, however, felt that the novel fell short of its potential and would have been stronger had he explored more fully life as it was then being lived in Hong Kong.

 The film differs significantly from the novel in a number of ways (Lomax, for example, is transformed into an American, a major character is omitted altogether, and Suzie's travails with the legal system and health make no appearance).
-However, filmed on location, it is full of visual interest and stands on its own dramatically.
+However, filmed on location, it is full of visual interest.
 Mason himself thought well of the film except for the performance of Holden, who he felt was nothing like Lomax, and "more like an American banker".

 Mason's 1962 espionage novel The Fever Tree was set in India and Nepal.
 Written in 1961 with the help of Sarett, while working in creative isolation on Elba, it was to be his last.
 From this point forward he lived entirely on royalties earned from his publications and films and spent time learning sculpting from the Rome-based artist Robert Cook.